mvolkmann/blog/src/server-sent-events.md

 For two-way communication, consider using
 <a href="/blog/topics/#/blog/websockets/" target="_blank">WebSockets</a>.
+WebSockets support text and binary data, whereas SSE only supports UTF-8 text.
+When only text is needed, SSE is a good option because the required code is a bit easier to write than the code for WebSockets.

 SSE is built on HTTP.
 Messages are sent over TCP, not UDP, so there is some overhead for error checking and message coordination.

 SSE provides automatic reconnection.
 If a SSE connection is closed, perhaps due to a network issue,